Occupational asthma: Epidemiology

-Occupational asthma is one of the most common occupational lung disease.
+Occupational asthma is one of the most common occupational lung diseases.
 Approximately 17% of all adult-onset asthma cases are related to occupational exposures.
 About one fourth of adults with asthma have work-exacerbated asthma.
 Patients with work-related asthma are more likely to experience asthma attacks, emergency room visits, and worsening of their asthma symptoms compared with other adult asthma patients.

 Society and culture

 Compensation

 When a person is diagnosed with occupational asthma, it can result in serious socio-economic consequences not only for the workers but also for the employer and the healthcare system because the worker must change positions.
 The probability of being re-employed is lower for those with occupational asthma compared to those with normal asthma.
 The employer not only pays compensation to the employee, but will also have to spend a considerable amount of time and energy and funds for hiring and training new personnel.
 In the United States, it was estimated that the direct cost of occupational asthma in 1996 was $1.2 billion and the indirect cost $0.4 billion, for a total cost of $1.6 billion.
 In most cases, the employer could have saved more money by adhering to safety standards rather than causing employees to become injured.

 However, this can entail severe socio-economic consequences for the worker as well as the employer due to loss of job, unemployment, compensation issues, medical expenditures, and hiring and re-training of new personnel.